leoniscode/digitRecognitionForAutoCheckScanner/README.md

-# Executive Summary: Digit Recognizer for Automated Check Scanning
+# Digit Recognizer for Automated Check Scanning

-## Introduction
+## Executive Summary

 Metropolitan Bank processes over 100,000 paper checks daily.
 The current manual system for entering check amounts is time-consuming, error-prone, and costly.
 To address these challenges, a machine learning-based digit recognizer has been developed and integrated into an automated check scanner system.